Haasil (Indian TV series): Plot

 Kabir, who is alive shows up in Aanchal's room and comforts her.
 He then vows to get revenge on Ranvir.
 Aanchal, Kabir, Aman and Rupali are all in on the plan.
 Kabir threatens Dr Agnihotri, bribes everyone working for Ranvir and they all turn to be on his side.
 Dr Agnihotri informs Sarika that Aanchal (who is faking her mental state) must go to rehab.

 It was revealed that Kabir was never poisoned and Aman dug a hole outside the hut and rescued Kabir.
 Sarika looks up to a man named Roy who her husband orders to kill Aanchal but Roy is actually working with Kabir and Aanchal.
 Roy holds Aanchal by gunpoint and reveals to Ranvir that he is his biological father.
 Ranvir kicks Sarika out of the Raichand house because of her wrongdoings over the years and severs ties with her.
 Kabir asks Sarika to reveal his plan to end Ranvir's game to him.
 Sarika tells Ranvir that Kabir and Aanchal have played him all along and Aanchal is chased by Ranvir in the forest.
 Kabir intervenes and goes face to face with Ranvir.
 They have a fight and Ranvir takes a shot at Kabir but Aanchal takes the bullet and dies in Ranvir's arms.
 Ranvir goes into shock and Aman brings the police in.
 Aanchal regains her consciousness and recalls taking help from Dr. Agnihotri to slow down her heartbeat and breathing and replacing the bullets in Ranvir's gun by blanks.

 The show takes a one-month leap forward and newly-weds Kabir and Aanchal arrive in front of a Mental Healthcare Centre to see Ranvir who is busy writing 'I love you Aanchal' with his blood.
-Kabir grows sad upon learning that Ranvir will never improve.
+Kabir and Aanchal grow sad upon learning that Ranvir will never improve.
 As the happy couple leave the centre, the last shot is of Ranvir, looking sinisterly at them, implying that he is pretending to be in a mental state.